Background, Floor, and Frame #

 campus_color=r,g,b

-You can set and change the images for the floor and background by issuing a STAGE message.
-Specify two images in the order of “floor image, background image”.
-You can use .png, .jpg files.
+You can set or change the floor and background images by issuing the STAGE message.
+Specify two images in the order “floor image,background image”. .png and .jpg are supported.

-The floor and background are displayed as boards in the scene.
-You can change the size of these boards in the .mdf file as follows:
+In the scene, the floor and background are displayed as planes.
+You can change the size of these planes in the .mdf as follows.

 stage_size=x,y,z

-You can specify a 3D model for the stage to represent the entire scene with a 3D model.
-Only .pmd format (including those transformed from .pmx format) can be used.
-You specify the model file with a STAGE message.
+You can represent the entire scene using a 3D model for the stage.
+Only .pmd format (including ones converted from .pmx) is supported.
+Specify the model file with the STAGE message.

-※ When using a stage model, the floor and background are not drawn.
+Note: when a stage model is used, the floor and background are not drawn.